rtmigo/xrandom_dart/README.md

 monteCarloSimulation(random);
 ```

-You tried to run this on Node.js but got `UnsupportedError`:
+You tried to create `XrandomHq` this on Node.js but got `UnsupportedError`:

 ``` dart
 final random = XrandomHqJs();  // works on all platforms